mozilla/fx-private-relay/docs/translations.md

 The [Django back end][] uses select Fluent files.
 The front end uses translations embedded into the JavaScript during Docker image creation.

-Relay developers create new translatable strings when updating the service.
-The in-progress strings are in the Relay repository.
-The source strings change often during development.
-The front end uses [frontend/pendingTranslations.ftl][].
-The back end code uses [privaterelay/pending_locales/en/pending.ftl][].

-New approved strings go through several steps to get translated.
-The developers open a pull request to the translation repository.
-The Localization team reviews the new strings.
-When the Localization team merges the changes, Pontoon imports the new strings.
-The language teams translate the strings.
-Pontoon exports them to the translation repository.
-The nightly action updates the submodule to pull in the latest translations.
-The release Docker image includes the new translations.
-Once released, the users see the content in their language.

 ["en" bundle]: https://github.com/mozilla-l10n/fx-private-relay-l10n/tree/main/en
 [Django back end]: https://github.com/mozilla/fx-private-relay/blob/main/privaterelay/ftl_bundles.py
 [FAQ page]: https://relay.firefox.com/faq/